Keep Your Subaru Safe

 Subaru security: safety first

 Advances in security technology have forced would-be thieves to become more opportunistic and devious.
-We’ve a few useful tips to help keep your car and possessions safe…
+We have a few useful tips to help keep your car and possessions safe…

 Too many people have a habit of leaving their car running while it warms up or while they get ready.
 Not only does this waste fuel; it's also a prime opportunity for thieves to make off in your vehicle with ease.
 Even worse, there’s a good chance that your car insurance policy would not cover this type of loss.